Community Oriented Policing Unit

 Please print the application and background consent form and submit in person or by mail to Henry County Police Dept., 108 S. Zack Hinton Pkwy.
 McDonough, GA 30253.

 The class is free of charge but students are selected through an application process.
 The names of the selected candidates are placed in the class until the maximum number is reached.
 Remaining applicants are then placed on a waiting list.
-Enrollment is limited to approximately thirty students per session.
+Enrollment is limited to approximately twenty students per session.

 For more information or to register for one of these sessions please contact Joni Miller at firstname.lastname@example.org or by phone at 770-288-8285.